Virajdatt/hap_tests/README.md

 The below image shows the response on explicity changing the serverid cookie to f1, it gets reflected in the image and
 ![cookie change](/images/fapp_cookies.png)

+Clear cookies to see roundrobin in action, the request will be redirected to different backends,

 ## setup instructions